~ Frequently Asked Questions ~

 The Independent Healing and Reparations Program (the “IHRP” or the “Program”) is an independent program created to further the overarching Compassionate Reconciliation Project undertaken by the Siri Singh Sahib Corporation (“SSSC”) and its affiliated entities.
 Through the IHRP, the SSSC wishes to extend care to those who are hurting, offer independent monetary determinations designed to allow each individual participant to control their own healing, and work to repair the individual harms reported by current or former members of the Sikh Dharma and Kundalini Yoga community (“Community”).
 The Program does not replace, but rather supplements, initiatives already undertaken by SSSC to help address experiences of harm and promote healing in the Community.
 It is also anticipated additional programs and healing initiatives will be undertaken in the future.

 After the registration process concludes, the claims period will be open from September 1, 2022 to December 31, 2022.
-Potentially eligible claimants may submit their completed claim forms any time during the claims period.
+All eligible registrants will receive access to an online claims portal to submit a claim form if they wish to do so.
+Claimants may submit their completed claim forms any time during the claims period.
 Submission of the completed claim form will initiate the claims process for that individual.

 Individuals are encouraged to participate in the Program during the schedule detailed above, but late registrations and claims may be considered by the Administrators on a case-by-case basis and may be allowed provided good cause for the delay is established by the individual submitting a late registration or claim.

-The Program will be administered by Independent Claims Administrators—one or more thirdparty professionals unaffiliated with the Community.
-The Administrators will have a diverse range of experiences and skills, including experience administering reparations programs and settlement funds, mediating, facilitating, and/or otherwise addressing reports of individualized harm (“Administrators”).
-More information about the specific Administrators will be available soon.
+The Program will be administered by Independent Claims Administrators (“Administrators”)—one or more third-party professionals unaffiliated with the Community.
+The Administrators have a diverse range of experiences and skills, including experience administering similar programs and settlement funds, mediating, facilitating, and/or otherwise addressing reports of harm.

 The Program and the Administrators will be monitored by a Program Compliance Advisor (“Compliance Advisor”) who will ensure the IHRP Protocol is followed, and act as an independent resource and liaison to help resolve any questions or issues about the Program.
-The Compliance Advisor has authority to replace an Administrator if necessary.
-However, neither the Compliance Advisor, SSSC, nor any affiliated entity has the authority to modify or reject the Administrators’ individual claim determination governing eligibility and compensation, or to act as an appeal board for any participant.
-More information about the person appointed to serve as the Compliance Advisor will be available soon.
+The Compliance Advisor has authority to replace a Claims Administrator if necessary.
+However, neither the Compliance Advisor, SSSC, nor any affiliated entity has the authority to modify or reject the Administrators’ claim determinations governing eligibility and compensation, or to act as an appeal board for any participant.
+The Compliance Advisor serving this program will be Meena Allen, Esq.
+More information about the IHRP administrative team is available here.

 The services of the Facilitator are completely optional and not required for the processing and final determination of a claim.
 The Facilitator is not involved in any determinations as to claim eligibility or the amount of reparations to be awarded.